TRANZACT/paths-filter/README.md

     | pagerduty       | For actions related to PagerDuty         |
     | test            | For actions related to testing           |
     | tf              | For actions related to Terraform         |
-  - [✔] Add any additional topics for an action if they apply
+  - [x] Add any additional topics for an action if they apply
-  - [✔] The Packages and Environments boxes can be unchecked
+  - [x] The Packages and Environments boxes can be unchecked

 ## Recompiling